GCR carriages - Parker style

 In 1938 the LNER introduced Hollerith Codes for the Diagrams and this led to the GCR Diagram numbers being removed and over-written, and promptly re-entered in pencil or biro!

 Diagrams 5Q1 and 5Q2 were identical externally and I am showing the first one because the original is in better condition.
 It's a fine example of all the Parker concepts.
-First Class seating was 2-a-side with excellent leg room and despite being quite a short design with only five compartments, two lavatories were provided, one at each end.
-There was no external door in the end vestibules, a feature which became something of a constant in GCR carriages right up to the Grouping.
+First Class seating was 2-a-side with excellent leg room and despite being quite a short design with only five compartments, two lavatories were provided, one at each end, each with a WC and hand-basin.
+There was no end vestibule with an external door, a design feature which became something of a constant in GCR carriages right up to the Grouping.

 Note the placement of windows on the corridor side in harmony with each compartment, something that Gresley designs didn't always manage.
 Diagram: Author's collection.